flowground/amazonaws-com-workmail-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateGroup
-### Creates a group that can be used in Amazon WorkMail by calling the RegisterToWorkMail operation.
+> Creates a group that can be used in Amazon WorkMail by calling the RegisterToWorkMail operation.<br/>

 #### Input Parameters
 * `Action` - _required_